Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 All right, here it goes.
 Nah.
 What would I say?
 I could really get in trouble.
-It's a bee law.
+It's a Goober law.
 You're not supposed to talk to a human.
 I can't believe I'm doing this.
 I've got to.
 Oh, I can't do it.
 Come on!
 No. Yes.
 No. Do it.
 I can't.